 Commercial pet food has two types of additives: nutritional (minerals, fats, and vitamins) and others.

-Because your dog’s system cannot tell the difference between natural or synthetic supplements, synthetic supplements are often added to the better quality foods.
+Because your Border Collie’s system cannot tell the difference between natural or synthetic supplements, synthetic supplements are often added to the better quality foods.
 Here is a list of the other additives and what they mean:

 Pet food labels will also include directions for feeding the product to your Border Collie.
 It will include how much to feed.
 Beware, directions for feeding on packaging is only a guide.
-Use some commonsense based on your Border Collie’s individual needs (weight, age, metabolism, etc) for the feeding amounts your dog needs.
-If your dog loses weight or puts it on, adjust the amount of food accordingly.
+Use some commonsense based on your Border Collie’s individual needs (weight, age, metabolism, etc) for the feeding amounts your Border Collie needs.
+If your Border Collie loses weight or puts it on, adjust the amount of food accordingly.

-If you are not sure, get the advice of your vet.
+If you are not sure, get the advice of your vet or click here to learn more about dog food secrets

 Pet food manufacturers are obligated to make guarantees there are a certain level of nutrients included within each product.
 The following are mandatory inclusions on the label:

-The word crude means as per analysed by a laboratory not what your dog will absorb into its system.
+The word crude means as per analysed by a laboratory not what your Border Collie will absorb into its system.
 The product analysis is not a guide to the quality or nutritional value of the product.

 All manufacturers must list the ingredients on the label and they are listed in descending order according to weight.

-When your Border Collie is a puppy, what you feed it will dictate whether it grows into a happy, healthy dog.
-It is really important to feed your puppy correctly to help its growth and development.
+When your Border Collie is a puppy, what you feed it will dictate whether it grows into a happy, healthy Border Collie.
+It is really important to feed your Border Collie puppy correctly to help its growth and development.

 For your Border Collie to develop in a healthy manner, it needs the right nutritional value in its diet including: